Guidelines to Park Rules and Regulations

 Metal detectors are not allowed in any state park area, except to locate lost personal property when authorized by a Special Activity Permit.

-The removal, destruction or injury of any tree, flower, shrub, fern, fungus, rock, artifact, or other plant or mineral in any state park is prohibited unless with an approved collection permit for scientific or educational purposes.
+The removal, destruction or injury of any plant, fungus, mineral, or artifact in any state park is prohibited unless with an approved collection permit for scientific or educational purposes.

-A permit is required for any project involving the collection, removal, or disturbance of any natural or cultural resource of any state park unit and for projects that require placing monitoring equipment in any state park unit.
+A Research Activity permit is required for any academic, historic, scientific, or other research, study, or project occurring on state park property, including projects involving the collection, removal, or disturbance of any natural or cultural resource or that require placing monitoring equipment in any state park property.
+Requests for Research Activity Permits for personal or commercial collecting, or for projects that do not meet the requirements outlined in 07 NCAC 13B .0201(d), will be denied.

-School trips for purposes of simple observation do not require a permit.
+School trips for the purpose of simple observation do not require a Research Activity Permit.
 However, classes that visit the state park to collect specimens or to conduct experiments that are not part of a scheduled state park educational program are required to obtain a permit.
 Teachers should contact the park superintendent in advance of their arrival to determine if a permit is needed.

-Certain research projects may require compliance with other environmental and administrative regulations.
+Research projects may require compliance with other federal or state statutes or rules or require additional permitting from other regulatory agencies.
 It is the applicant's responsibility to determine if additional permits are required, to contact the appropriate agencies, and to obtain those permits.
-The Division of Parks and Recreation will not issue a park research permit until all other required permits have been obtained.
+The Division of Parks and Recreation will not issue a Research Activity permit until all other required permits have been obtained.

-Littering is illegal.
-To help maintain a clean and safe environment for state park visitors and wildlife, place trash in proper containers.
+To help maintain a clean and safe environment for state park visitors and wildlife, please place trash in proper containers.
 Wildlife may mistake plastic bags for food and may become entangled in discarded fishing line or other types of litter.

 Burying trash is prohibited.
 Shifting winds and other types of weather may expose trash and endanger wildlife and the environment.